All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is the most significant recent research development for GLP-1 agonists in diabetes?

 The FLOW trial (2024) demonstrating kidney protection with semaglutide represents a major advance, as it establishes GLP-1 agonists as the second class (after SGLT2 inhibitors) with a dedicated kidney outcomes trial showing benefit in diabetic kidney disease.
-The emergence of multi-agonist therapies (tirzepatide, retatrutide) with unprecedented glycemic and weight efficacy is also reshaping the treatment landscape .
+The emergence of multi-agonist therapies (tirzepatide, retatrutide) with unprecedented glycemic and weight efficacy is also reshaping the treatment space .

 How does the evidence for GLP-1 agonists compare to SGLT2 inhibitors?